ssyrota/university/MachineLearing(mag1)/syllabus.typ

   - Nominal

 / Hyperparam: meta parameter for model.
 Model do not learn it.

+== Data mining
+/ Data mining: applying ML techniques to dig into large amounts of data can help discover factors, that are not immediately apparent.

 == Supervised
 Solves regression and classification tasks.